CartoDB/airship/docs/guides/02-content.md

 Airship is divided into three main packages:

 - @carto/airship-components: Web components ready to use in your application.
-- @carto/airship-style: CSS classes to provide the foundation for the look and feel of your application.
+- @carto/airship-style: CSS classes to provide the foundation for your application's look and feel.
 - @carto/airship-icons: Icon set to use in your HTML.

 These three packages are what Airship provides to build your own location intelligence application.

 ## Components
-Airship components are built on top of StencilJS, which allow us to provide lightweight and easy to use components.
+Airship components are built on top of StencilJS, which allows us to provide lightweight and easy to use components.

-You can find the source for all components in [`src/components`](https://github.com/CartoDB/airship/tree/master/packages/components/src/components) folder.
+You can find the components' source code in [`src/components`](https://github.com/CartoDB/airship/tree/master/packages/components/src/components) folder.
 Each component has several files associated:
-- TSX component file: Main component file where the logic and template is located.
+- TSX component file: Main component file where the logic and template is.
 - SASS styles file: Provided component styles.
 - Component Tests file: Unit component tests.
 - Example HTML file: Component showcase showing all the component variants and behaviour.

 Airship components are always lazy loaded, so there is no need to worry about importing the whole bundle or each component separately.
-By importing `@carto/airship-components` package, the components loader will be included in your bundle and it will lazy load components by injecting them as soon as they are present in the DOM.
+By importing `@carto/airship-components` package, the components loader will be included in your bundle and it will lazy-load components by injecting them as soon as they are present in the DOM.

 ## Styles
 Airship styles are split into several folders to allow importing the whole bundle or each style separately, aiming to give flexibility and the possibility to reduce the size of the application's final bundle.

 Styles are provided in two different flavours:
-- SASS: raw uncompiled styles to process on your own, allowing you to modify variables and customize Airship styles.
+- SASS: raw uncompiled styles to process on the build process, allowing you to modify variables and customize Airship styles.
 - CSS: plain CSS styles to import in your bundle or your HTML directly avoiding the build step.

 We follow the same directory scaffolding in both cases, whether they are SASS styles or CSS styles.
 The root directory for each flavour is: